rehierl/node-tree-outliner/3-basic-design/3-5-2-sectioning-nodes.md

 count as being implicitly associated with all of its ancestor sections.

-With that in mind, the advantage of not associating a sectioning node with its own section therefore is that no parent section will ever appear to be empty.
+With that in mind, the advantage of not associating a sectioning node with its own section therefore is, that no parent section will ever appear to be empty.
 A parent section will always have one or more content nodes (i.e. the sectioning nodes of its subsections) and, because of that, can never be misunderstood to be empty.